caocmai/Recorder-Plus/README.md

 Before running this project in Xcode's simulator please note it requires the installation of some CocoaPods.
 To install the necessary CocoaPods navigate to the root of this project and execute the following in terminal:

 `pod install`

+Then make sure you run the project file with the .xcworkspace extension and NOT the file with .xcodeproj extension.

 ## Built With
 * [Xcode - 12.1](https://developer.apple.com/xcode/) - The IDE used